‘Cyberpunk 2077’ Limited Edition Xbox One Wireless Controller Surfaces On Retailer’s Website

 Other users quickly chimed in that Raru was indeed a real and reputable online shop, and it appears there really is an Xbox One wireless controller coming sometime this year.
 One notable item from the listing is that it’s still not known what the controller is going to look like.

 The image is a placeholder, showing the game’s logo.
 There also isn’t a release date attached to the item.
 The website makes it clear it’s a pre-order and the release date is still TBD.
-What is known is the price this controller can be had for.
+What is known is the price for the controller.

-The item is listed as R 1,299.
+The price is currently listed as R 1,299.
 That means it will cost about $86 in U.S. dollars.
 More than a few users pointed out that’s a decent price for a special edition Xbox One controller, especially one of the wireless variety.

 There isn’t much to be learned about the controller from the South African retailer’s website as the product description appears to be a blanket description of an Xbox One wireless controller.
 There isn’t any sort of explanation as to the color combination or other design aspects to match the Cyberpunk 2077 theme.